euripidean/euripidean/README.md

 # Ey up!
 ## My name is Jane and I'm a trainee Software Developer

-I'm studying Applied Computer Science at Dominican University of California and am a Dev Degree Intern at Shopify.
+I'm studying Applied Computer Science at Dominican University of California alongside participating in the Dev Degree program at Shopify.

 ## 🌱 Currently adding to my tool-kit:
 ### Front-end